JMPerez/jmperez.github.com/_posts/2015-09-21-ios-ads-blockers.md

   - progressive
 ---

 Everyone is talking about ad-blockers these days after the release of iOS 9.
 But we should talk more about the "content blockers" feature in general, which can, by default, block scripts, fonts or images.
-What you can do as a web developer is what you should have been doing until now: don't take anything for granted and follow a progressive enhacement approach.
+What you can do as a web developer is what you should have been doing until now: don't take anything for granted and follow a progressive enhancement approach.

 I've read lots of articles about why it is a good or bad idea to use these blockers, and I can understand both sides of the discussion.
 I get that it can make things difficult for businesses that rely on advertising and tracking scripts to finance themselves, and I also understand that as a user I want to see web content quickly.
-If that comes with savings in bandwith, double win.
+If that comes with savings in bandwidth, double win.

 If I were to choose a post with which I agree, I would pick [Content Blocking Primer](http://meyerweb.com/eric/thoughts/2015/09/19/content-blocking-primer/).
 It doesn't say that this is the end of the world, and encourages web developers to do what they should have been doing all this time.